Art in the Gardens

 Sculpture Addition to the Children’s Garden

 Thanks to a signature grant from the Fred Jones Family Foundation, the Myriad Botanical Gardens is delighted to announce that the commission of a charming “Prairie Dog” sculpture from renowned artist, Nancy Schȯȯn.
-Look for this latest public art addition to the Children’s Garden in early summer 2014!
+Look for this latest public art addition to the Children’s Garden.

 Story Teller Chair

 Thanks to a generous gift from Gail and Bill Beals, local Oklahoma artist Don Narcomy has created a one-of-a-kind kind mystical throne that will sure to bring delight to children and families for many years of storytelling and reading in the Children’s Garden.